 What global impact can a graduate degree in Biological and Agricultural Engineering at Kansas State University make on mankind?
 The world’s population is projected to exceed 9 billion people by 2050.
 Future generations face unique biological and ecological challenges.
 The BAE department is actively engaged in research to address challenges faced by the next generation.
 Examples include food availability, preservation of natural resources, water quality and quantity issues, climate change and others.

-Brochure with more information on the BAE graduate program.
+Learn more about the BAE graduate program.

 BAE researchers are leading research and development into issues central to environmental sustainability, biofuel and bio-based products, and precision agriculture and power machinery.
 Research activities at BAE are divided into four focus areas: